Info5001/course-instructions/github-classroom-guide.md

 ## Benefits of GitHub Classroom 🌟

-- **Automated Setup** ⚙️: Easily access assignments through a single link
+- **Automated Setup**: Easily access assignments through a single link
-- **Real-world Skills** 💼: Learn Git and GitHub, the same tools used by professional developers
+- **Real-world Skills**: Learn Git and GitHub, the same tools used by professional developers
-- **Immediate Feedback** 💬: See build errors and instructor comments directly in code
+- **Immediate Feedback**: See build errors and instructor comments directly in code
-- **Portfolio Building** 📂: Build a collection of projects visible to potential employers
+- **Portfolio Building**: Build a collection of projects visible to potential employers
-- **Collaboration** 👥: Learn to work with others using professional tools
+- **Collaboration**: Learn to work with others using professional tools

 ---